 Bursitis is a term used to describe the pain associated with swelling and irritation of a bursa.
 A bursa is a sack of fluid that is found around joints and overlying tendons and ligaments.
 Their role is to reduce the friction and resulting wear and irritation where one area of the body rubs over another.
 They sometimes become swollen and irritated as a result of overuse or a direct blow to the area.
 Pain from bursitis can be extremely debilitating and chronic.
 Iliotibial-band (ITB) Bursitis (pain on the outside of the knee, which is very common in runners), hip bursitis and Sub-acromial bursitis (pinching pain in shoulder when the arm is elevated) are examples of bursitis.
 Cortisone injections often provide significant and immediate relief of bursitis.
 Standard physiotherapy techniques (outlined above) are also commonly used to relieve the pain and disability caused by bursitis.

-Please call the number below for more information or to book an appointment at any one of our physio clinics.
+Please contact us for more information or to book an appointment at any one of our occupational health clinics.

 Our admin hours are 08:30 to 17:00.
-Outside of theses hours you can send us a message or request a callback.
+Outside of these hours you can send us a message or request a callback.